dojot/dojot-training/README.md

+# dojot-training

-# About
+## About
 This repository is the workspace for the dojot's training.

 Here, you'll find instructions and recipes to support you.

-> This documentation contains some tags that is replaced when you run the setup.sh to set your workspace.
+> This documentation contains some tags that are replaced when you run the setup.sh to set your workspace.
 So, after running this script, don't forget to reload the documentation.

-# Prerequisites
+## Prerequisites

 To do the tasks, you will need: